 But then there also seemed to be magic lamps, pirate ship wheels, elaborate musical instruments, and a million more items more akin to a trader’s treasure trove than a shop.

-The owner, an Arabic man who spoke good English, was intelligent and a shrewd bargainer, and knew his wares were worth a lot more than most of the other shops in the area who peddled cheap souvenirs.
+The owners, an Arabic man who spoke good English, was an intelligent and a shrewd bargainer.
+He ran the shop with his father, and knew his wares were worth a lot more than most of the other shops in the area who peddled cheap souvenirs.
 The prices were high and the bargaining was difficult.

 Jeff bought a compass with the four members of The Beatles in place of the cardinal directions.
 He opened it up and recommended that we talk towards Ringo Starr to make it back to the market.

 Wessel walked away with something far more outrageous, a pair of wooden door frame beams.
 Two-metre tall beams of dark wood, easily 15kg each, and intricately carved with Zanzibari designs, Wessel had an idea for a display at his gallery.

 They were, of course, remnants from some old door frames that Zanzibar is quite well known for.
 I wondered if they were genuine.
 If so, they’d probably be at least 100 years old.

 They were lashed together and protected with cloth, but they were very awkward, weighed a ton and carrying them around the winding streets of Stone Town soon became a problem.